Amputees control bionic legs with their thoughts

 He has been living with the IMES and an Ossur bionic limb for over a year.
 Ossur plans to continue assessing the technology with clinical trials.

-Orthopedic surgeon, and Ossur's director of research and development, Thorvaldur Ingvarsson implanted the sensors in the two patients involved in the trial himself while they were under local anesthetic in what he said was a straightforward procedure.
+Orthopaedic surgeon, and Ossur's director of research and development, Thorvaldur Ingvarsson implanted the sensors in the two patients involved in the trial himself whilst they were under local anaesthetic in what he said was a straightforward procedure.
 Ingvarsson said the new technology allows the patient's brain to control both subconscious and intentional movements.

 "So, the brain power, when it takes over, it actually gives impulses through the brain into the muscles, then the muscles contract.
 We put sensors into the muscles, and the muscles would pick up the signals, and the signals move their way into the prosthetics, and then the prosthetics react as your brain wants," he explained.